FoundationDB/fdb-kubernetes-operator/README.md

 _NOTE_: FoundationDB currently only publishes container images for running on `amd64`/`x64` nodes.

+Since the operator version v2.8.0 an experimental arm-based operator image is available.
+The default build FDB version is 7.3.63.

 ### Running Locally with nerdctl

 Instead of Docker you can also use [nerdctl](https://github.com/containerd/nerdctl) to build and push your images.